 He also raced in the Moto3 World Championship in eight out of its eighteen rounds, placing 36th.

 2013 saw John riding with Jack Miller for SAXOPRINT RTG in the Moto3 World Championships – where he remained for the 2014 season alongside new teammate Efren Vazquez, and 2015 with Alexis Masbou.

-2016 sees John riding for the Peugeot Motorcycles Saxoprint squad, and looking to continue to make his mark on the Moto3 category despite ongoing technical issues and injury – and taking a stunning maiden victory in the rain at Brno.
+2016 saw John riding for the Peugeot Motorcycles Saxoprint squad, continuing to make his mark on the Moto3 category despite ongoing technical issues and injury – and taking a stunning maiden victory in the rain at Brno.

 In 2017 John races with the newly created British Talent Team.